traction-project/CoCreationStage/README.md

     ```

-5. (Optional) **Multimedia Service**.
-In case you want to use pre-recorded content as multimedia files, follow the steps specified in [Install Multimedia Service](#multimedia-service) section in order to configure it.
+5. (Optional) **Encoding  API**.
+In case you want to use pre-recorded content as multimedia files, follow the steps specified in [Install Encoding API](#encoding-api) section in order to configure it.

 6. Configure the host or IP where will be deploy the application (by default is localhost):